 In this sequel to Hope and Glory (1987), Bill Rohan has grown up and is drafted into the army, where he and his eccentric best mate, Percy, battle their snooty superiors on the base and look for love in town.

-The hilarious highlight of John Boorman's HOPE AND GLORY (1987), nominated for 5 Oscars: 9-year-old Bill Rohan rejoices in the destruction of his school by an errant Luftwaffe bomb.
-QUEEN AND COUNTRY picks up the story nearly a decade later as Bill (Boorman's alter-ego) begins basic training in the early Fifties, during the Korean War.
-Bill is joined by a trouble-making army mate, Percy.
-They never get near Korea, but engage in a constant battle of wits with the Catch-22-worthy, Sgt.
-Major Bradley.
-Richard E. Grant is their superior, the very, very, infinitely put-upon, aptly-named Major Cross.Written by
+The hilarious highlight of John Boorman's Hope and Glory (1987), nominated for five Oscars: nine-year-old Bill Rohan rejoices in the destruction of his school by an errant Luftwaffe bomb.
+This movie picks up the story nearly a decade later as Bill (Boorman's alter-ego) (Callum Turner) begins basic training in the early fifties, during the Korean War.
+Bill is joined by a trouble-making Army mate, Percy (Caleb Landry Jones).
+They never get near South Korea, but engage in a constant battle of wits with the Catch-22-worthy, Sergeant Major Bradley (David Thewlis).
+Richard E. Grant is their superior, the very infinitely put-upon, aptly-named, Major Cross.Written by

 Karen Cooper, Director, Film Forum